fpom/daddy/README.md

  - `hom` is an operation on a `ddd` that returns another `ddd` and is used as a function

-Additionally, `daddy.ddd` defined class `edge` that is used to iterate over the structure of a `ddd`.
+Additionally, `daddy.dddlib` defined class `edge` that is used to iterate over the structure of a `ddd`.
 Documentation is currently within the docstrings, to start with, look at `domain.__init__` and `domain.__call__`.